nthuemmel/executable-packer-maven-plugin/README.md

 # executable-packer-maven-plugin

+## Project No Longer Maintained

+As of 11/2023, this project is archived.
+It will no longer be maintained.
+The plugin is likely incompatible with new Java or Maven versions.

 ## Introduction

 This maven plugin is designed to create executable JAR files for stand-alone applications containing all dependencies as JAR files as well (referred to as jar-in-jar-packaging).